 L’histoire, c’est la passion des fils qui voudraient comprendre les pères.

-Much of what I have to say, and do, lies in the shadow of my parents’ lives, those of my relatives and friends – among whom Judith Doneson, the late historian – as well as the writings of Jean Améry and Primo Levi.
+Much of what I have to say and do, lies in the shadow of my parents’ lives – they had barely made it, but not their parents* – my relatives and friends (among whom Judith Doneson, the late historian), as well as the writings of Jean Améry and Primo Levi.

 My childhood’s Paris apartment – with its wartime discretely sawed-off window bars, an escape route onto the rooftop – was where my father, the artist-photographer Ervin Marton, had spent much of his time in the Resistance.

-My Master’s Thesis video project at U.C.L.A.’s Film School focused on the representation of violence on television, and on the viewer’s passivity.
+My master’s thesis video project at U.C.L.A.’s Film School, under Shirley Clarke, focused on the representation of violence on television, and on the viewer’s passivity.
 Back then “the legacy” was still dormant: the Holocaust did not exist for me.
 All I knew was there had been “the war.”
+It took becoming involved with a form of ethnotherapy for me to deal with my “roots.”

 Afterwards, Say I’m a Jew was integrated into the video installation JEW which was exhibited first at Chicago’s Spertus Museum and Berkeley’s Judah Magnes Museum.
-Subsequently JEW became part the touring show Witness and Legacy and circulated throughout the U.S. It belongs now to the Florida Holocaust Museum’s collection.
+Subsequently, JEW became part of the touring show Witness and Legacy that circulated throughout the U.S. It belongs now to the Florida Holocaust Museum’s permanent collection.

 After watching Say I’m a Jew at the NY Jewish Museum, John Russell, the chief art critic at the NYTimes, and a critic for more than a half-century at the Sunday Times of London, wrote the following : The most remarkable achievement… Not a moment is wasted, nor a word.
 The speakers are intelligent, articulate, fearless… Individual identity, individual healing, individual transcendence are his subjects.
 It deserves a much wider audience.